 - Durability.
 Organic components tend to have a longer life span than synthetic materials.

 The only difference between organic and sustainable agriculture is that organic agriculture requires growers to use only approved substances.
 Both have the same basic principles, such as maintaining biodiversity and protecting the natural environment and resources.

 A product that’s certified organic meets certain standards.
+In a mattress, organic materials, such as wool, latex, or cotton, are verified by specific certifications and standards.
 Sustainable growing practices, though, are a little less straightforward to verify.

 Choosing an organic mattress isn’t the only way to green-up your bedroom.
 Here are some other ways you can make your sleep environment more eco-friendly.

 Don’t forget to consider the source and construction of what goes on top of your mattress.
 Choose organic bedding and pillows, too.
 The most sustainable choices are those made of organic natural fibers, like:

 - cotton sheets